List of Short Term Drug Rehab in Connecticut

-The state of Connecticut offers just over ten different short term inpatient centers.
-The majority of these centers are located in New Haven, but others can be found all over the state.
+The state of Connecticut offers just over ten different short-term inpatient centers.
+Drug rehab centers in New Haven are amongst the majority of the treatment facilities but others can also be found all over the state.

 The average addict going through a short-term drug rehab center in Connecticut will likely finish the program.
 In fact, the Substance Abuse and Mental Health Services Administration reported that 56% of the patients who attended short-term drug treatment finished the program they attended.
 However, this does not reflect on how effective each short-term drug rehab center is.
 Each addiction is different from the next, and some addicts may not benefit from a short-term rehab program.
 Throughout the state of Connecticut are different types of short-term treatment centers.
 These types of programs can either be inpatient or outpatient and will not go past 30 days.
 Residential short-term programs are live-in facilities, which are community-based, meaning everyone is living together.
 Many addicts finish short-term drug rehab because they may not have wanted to commit to a longer-term program.
 However, if an addict has been struggling with an addiction for much of his or her adult life with multiple attempts at treatment, a short-term program may not be for them.
 Regardless of the type of addiction, you are struggling with, a short-term program can help.
 There will still be a detox process, which will happen before treatment occurs, and therapy or counseling takes place.